 GDP = Compensation of employees + Rental & royalty income + Business cash flow + Net interest

-Output approach lays emphasis on the total output of a nation by finding the value of total value of goods and services produced in a country.
+Output approach lays emphasis on the total output of a nation by finding the value of the total value of goods and services produced in a country.

 The formula for calculating GDP by output approach is